flycheck/flycheck/doc/manual/extending.rst

    a *compile-time* error is signalled.

-   Any syntax checker defined with this macro is eligible for manual syntax checker selection with :el:command:`flycheck-select-checker`.
-To make the new syntax checker available for automatic selection, you need to register it in :el:option:`flycheck-checkers`.
+   Any syntax checker defined with this macro is eligible for manual syntax checker selection with :command:`flycheck-select-checker`.
+To make the new syntax checker available for automatic selection, you need to register it in :option:`flycheck-checkers`.
 See :ref:`syntax-checker-selection` for more information.

    .. checker-property:: :command ({executable} [{arg} ...])